 - Line a 10 inch square baking dish with parchment paper.

-- Press the brownie batter evenly into the baking dish.
+Pour the brownie batter into the baking dish and spread evenly.

 Bake for 20-25 minutes, or until the center no longer jiggles like jello when shaken.
 A toothpick should also come out a bit dirty (but not completely wet) when inserted in the center.

 Let sit on the counter for 20-30 minutes then top with fresh strawberries and melted dark chocolate.

 Transfer to the refrigerator for 1 to 2 hours before cutting into squares.
 This will allow enough time for the brownie to set.
 Otherwise, it may be too liquid.